eddieoz/RSA-primes-resolution/README.md

 # RSA-primes-resolution

-- Reconstruct a Private Key from a given Public Key using the Right Triangle-based Constant time mathematical solution method.
+- Reconstruct a Private Key from a given Public Key using the Right Triangle-based Constant time mathematical solution method (find_primes.py) and by using Neural Networks with Keras (find_primes-nn.py).

 # Security Considerations